wangzivector/Apriltag_location-openMV/README.md

 The 14th National University  Students intelligent Car Race in China is one of the biggest engineer competitions in China which attracts thousands of undergraduates in Automation and EE majors to compete with each others.

-[Open design work](.\open report of work.pdf)  which got the first prize, have released in this repository.
+ [Open design work](https://github.com/wangzivector/Apriltag_openMV_implement/blob/master/open%20report%20of%20work.pdf), which got the first prize, have released in this repository.
 Please feel free to contact with me when have questions or discussion.

 # repository describe